citrusframework/citrus/src/manual/test-case.md

 }
 ```

 Citrus provides a base Java class **com.consol.citrus.dsl.testng.TestNGCitrusTestDesigner** that provides all capabilities for you in form of builder pattern methods.
-Just use the @CitrusTest annotation
-on top of the test method.
+Just use the @CitrusTest annotation on top of the test method.
 Citrus will use the method name as the test name by default.
 As you can see in the example above you can also customize the test name within the @CitrusTest annotation.
-The test method
-builds all test actions using the test builder pattern.
+The test method builds all test actions using the test builder pattern.
 The defined test actions will then be called later on during test runtime.

 The design time runtime difference in **test-designer** is really important to be understood.
 You can mix the Citrus Java DSL execution with other Java code with certain limitations.
-We will explain this later on when
-introducing the **test-runner**
+We will explain this later on when introducing the **test-runner** .

 This is the basic test Java class pattern used in Citrus.
 You as a tester with development background can easily extend this pattern for customized logic.
-Again if you are
-coming without coding experience do not worry this Java code is optional.
+Again if you are coming without coding experience do not worry this Java code is optional.
 You can do exactly the same with the XML syntax only as shown before.
-The test designer Java DSL is much more powerful though as you can use the full Java programming
-language with class inheritance and method delegation.
+The test designer Java DSL is much more powerful though as you can use the full Java programming language with class inheritance and method delegation.

 We have mentioned that the **test-designer** will build the complete test case in design time with all actions first before execution of the whole test case takes place at runtime of the test.
-This approach has the advantage
-that Citrus knows all test actions in a test before execution.
+This approach has the advantage that Citrus knows all test actions in a test before execution.
 On the other hand you are limited in mixing Java DSL method calls and normal Java code.
 The following example should clarify things a little bit.

-***Java DSL designer***
+ **Java DSL designer**

 ```java
 import org.testng.annotations.Test;
 import com.consol.citrus.annotations.CitrusTest;